-THE MORAL IS: Truth, wholesomeness and compassion can save the world.
+The moral is: Truth, wholesomeness and compassion can save the world.

-36 Wise Birds And Foolish Birds [Good Advice]
+Wise Birds And Foolish Birds [Good Advice]

-NCE UPON A TIME, there was a giant tree in the forest.
+Once upon a time, there was a giant tree in the forest.
 Many many birds lived in this tree.
 And the wisest of them was their leader.